 As well as being a great way to attract cats to your garden (if you want them), catmint is a delicious addition to tomato sauces with an earthy flavour than most mints.
 Its flowers are very heavily scented, and add a basily, minty, aroma to sauces.

-24. Rastern Redbud (Cercis canadensis)
+24. Eastern Redbud (Cercis canadensis)

-Cercis Canadensis is my favourite tree, for too many reasons to list here, but did you know that these beautiful trees, with their red heart-shaped leaves, have purple flowers which are edible.
-Not only that, the flowers of Cercis Canadensis have a higher vitamin content than oranges and most green vegetables.
+Cercis canadensis is my favourite tree, for too many reasons to list here, but did you know that these beautiful trees, with their red heart-shaped leaves, have purple flowers which are edible.
+Not only that, the flowers of Cercis canadensis have a higher vitamin content than oranges and most green vegetables.

 Cercis only flower for a couple of weeks in spring, and the flowers are often hidden by young leaves as they flower from the stem, not their tips, so keep a close eye for these vitamin-rich flowers.

 Check out our growing guide for Cercis candensis 'Forest Pansy', a very popular cultivar.

 25. Chicory, Radicchio

 If your salad crops have bolted, don’t throw them on the compost just yet.
 Bolted chicory will typically flower within a week or two, and its flowers have a milder flavour than bitter chicory, which makes an excellent addition to drinks and pickles as a replacement for celery.

 26. Chives / Chinese Chives (Allium schoenoprasum)